EPFLiGHT/LiGHT-doc/docs/clusters/rcp/rcp.md

 ## 2. Setting-up credentials

 This part makes sure that you have access to [GitHub](https://github.com), [wandb](https://wandb.ai/) and [huggingface](https://huggingface.co/) from the cluster.
 If it's not already done, create an account on those platforms!
 To setup the credentials, we must access the scratch in `haas001.rcp.epfl.ch` using ssh.
+Note that you can also replace the `$GASPAR` by your EPFL mail address.
 The password is your GASPAR credentials:
 ```bash
 ssh $GASPAR@haas001.rcp.epfl.ch
 ```

 **For this part, every command will be done from the ssh terminal**

 Go in the scratch directory (`/mnt/light/scratch`):